waprin/gcloud-python/docs/monitoring-usage.rst

 section.
 For information on metric type auto-creation, see `Auto-creation of custom metrics`_.

-You must also create a fully parameterized :class:`~gcloud.monitoring.resource.Resource` from one of the available ``ResourceDescriptors`` which can be listed using the :class:`~gcloud.monitoring.resource.ResourceDescriptor` class, which similarly requires that its available labels have values specified.
+You must also create a fully parameterized :class:`~gcloud.monitoring.resource.Resource` from one of the available resource descriptors which can be listed using the :class:`~gcloud.monitoring.resource.ResourceDescriptor` class, which similarly requires that its available labels have values specified.
 The ``project_id`` label is a special case that should not be specified.